The English UAB

 Career nights, readings, departmental plays, and more!
 Have a suggestion?
 Stop by one of our meetings.
 You do not have to be an English major to join, only interested in Englishy things (as that is what we -- you? -- do).

-For more information, email the chair, Adelaide Gorelick.
+For more information, email co-chairs, Adelaide Gorelick and Spencer Solomon.
 Or just come to one of our events!

 Winter Reading Project